nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 - In what ways am I allowed to use your code?
 - Will you accept changes to your code?
 If I find a bug, what do I do?
 - How do I trust your code works?
-- How do I know if the code will be supported long term?
+- How do I know if the code will be supported long-term?

 ## Importance of Version Control

 Your code will change significantly over the lifetime of your project.
 Just as we appreciate the ability to track earlier versions of documents or versions created by different people, inevitably someone will want to be able to revert, compare, and synthesize changes in code.

 The most popular tool for version control is git.
 Git is a system that tracks changes in computer files, similar to Google Docs or SharePoint but more applicable to code script.
-Git is usually used in conjunction with a version control platform such as GitHub, Gitlab, or Bitbucket.
+Git is usually used in conjunction with a version control platform such as GitHub, GitLab, or Bitbucket.
 These tools were covered in Module 2.2.

 Version control enables the following: